 2. The following instructions may be used if voltage is measured.

-After the impact test, determine the high voltage bus voltages (Vb, V1, V2) (see Figure 1 below).
+After the impact test, determine the high voltage bus voltages (Ub, U1, U2) (see Figure 1 below).

-The voltage measurement shall be made not earlier than 5 seconds, but, not later than 60 seconds after the impact.
+The voltage measurement shall be made not earlier than 10 seconds, but, not later than 60 seconds after the impact.